anbox-cloud/discourse-docs/howto/monitor/landing.rst

 The guides in this section describe how to monitor your Anbox Cloud or Anbox Cloud Appliance installation.

-To check which metrics are available for monitoring, see :ref:`reference_prometheus`.
+To check which metrics are available for monitoring, see :ref:`ref_prometheus`.

 .. toctree::